RedHatRanger/RHCE9Vagrant/rhce-practice-questions/04_install_roles.md

 iii) 1st role name should be "balancer" and download it using this url "http://content.example.com/rhce/balancer.tgz". iv)  2nd role name will be "phpinfo" and download it using this url "http://content.example.com/rhce/phpinfo.tgz".

-For this example we will use (This part will not be on the exam, but on the real exam you will use WGET for the content files): https://github.com/bbatsche/Ansible-PHP-Site-Role.git            (phpinfo) https://github.com/geerlingguy/ansible-role-haproxy.git            (balancer)
+For this example we will use (This part will not be on the exam, but for real exam you will use WGET for the content files): https://github.com/bbatsche/Ansible-PHP-Site-Role.git            (phpinfo) https://github.com/geerlingguy/ansible-role-haproxy.git            (balancer)